HMS Arrow (H42): Construction and commissioning

 Arrow was ordered on 6 March 1928 under the 1927 Naval Estimates.
 She was laid down on 20 August 1928 at the yards of Vickers-Armstrongs, Barrow-in-Furness, as Yard No 642.
-She was launched a year later on 22 August 1929 and was commissioned on 14 April 1930.
+She was launched on 22 August 1929, reaching a speed of 36.7 kn during a six-hour run during sea trials.
+The ship was completed on 14 April 1930.
+Arrow was the sixth ship of that name to serve with the Royal Navy.
 She was adopted by the civil community of the Rural District of Blackwell, Derbyshire in February 1942 following a successful Warship Week National Savings Campaign.